fluxo27/BitCorn-MN-Script/README.md

 * Close out of the Config file and back in the Wallet
 * Click on Tools > Debug Console
 * Type > startmasternode alias 0 'wallet alias' and press ENTER (without the commas)
+* Use the same alias you have chosen in Step 2
-* eg: startmasternode alias 0 cornmn1
+* eg: startmasternode alias 0 MN01
 ***

 ***step 4***